NOTE: Using Utility Connectors counts toward your overall Connector and Task Usage.

-There are occasions when this process needs to be bi-directional and this can result in an infinite cross-updating loop where System A updates System B, which causes System B to update System A, and so on.
+There are occasions when this process needs to be bi-directional and this could result in an infinite cross-updating loop where System A updates System B, which causes System B to update System A, and so on.
 This continual triggering of updates isn’t useful and will eat into your monthly Task Allowance, as well as cause unnecessary updates in both systems.

 The Cyclr Cross Updating Preventer (or “XUP” for short) is designed to avoid this situation.
 It can be used to make sure that an inbound update to an application does not result in a returning outbound update.